clee46/closetX/README.md

 Send a GET request to base_URL/api/connections.
 Don't forget to assign the authorization token to the request header as shown above.

-Server responds with an array of Connection objects with an added property "username" indicating the username of the user who sent the invitation request.
+Server responds with an array of Connection objects with the added property "username" indicating the username of the user who sent the invitation request.

 ```js
 [